Glenn Greenwald and Moustafa Bayoumi: Islamophobia and Surveillance in the Trump Era

 Thursday October 26 | 7:30 pm

 Courtney Barnett and Kurt Vile share the stage, performing songs from their upcoming album as well as delving into their respective back catalogues and classics, with their band The Sea Lice, a revolving cast of musicians including Janet Weiss (Sleater-Kinney, Wild Flag), Stella Mozgawa (Warpaint), Rob Laakso (The Violators, The Swirlies, Mice Parade) and Katie Harkin (Harkin, Sky Larkin and touring member of Sleater-Kinney and Wild Beasts).
 “A cookin’ band and an intercontinental country duo for the ages—minus the country,” says Vile.
-Student tickets available with current University ID, $31 at emptybottle.com; all other tickets are sold out.
+Information at emptybottle.com; tickets for this event are sold out.
 Part of Empty Bottle’s 25th Anniversary Series.

 Empty Bottle Presents: Tegan and Sara